oracle-cne/ocne/doc/experimental/introduction.md

 6. Some Oracle Cloud Native Environment 2.0 CLI functionality is not yet available (stage, update, etc.)

 ### Phase Two: Oracle Cloud Native Environment 2.0 OCK Migration
 Oracle Cloud Native Environment 2.0 Ock migration means that all the Kubernetes hosts are running OCK images with Oracle Cloud Native Environment 2.0, instead of 1.7.
 This phase will require in-place migration where no new nodes are added, rather existing nodes are updated to use the OCK 2.0 image.

-###  Phase Three: Migration from unsupported components
+###  Phase Three: Unsupported Components that Require Migration

-There are a few components currently required by the customer that will no longer be supported, some were developed by the Verrazzano team, and others are third party.
-The lists below summarize the components, other sections of this document will have migration plans.

-**Verrazzano Owned** (These components were developed by Verrazzano)
+There are a few components that a customer may want to use, such as Opensearch and Fluentd, that currently
+require unsupported components.
+For example, Opensearch requires Verrazzano auto-proxy, Keycloak, MySQL, etc.
+There needs to be a migration path so that replacement solutions can be developed and integrated
+without breaking the current functionality of the system.

+The lists below summarize the components that need a migration solution:

+**Verrazzano Developed**
 * auth-proxy

 **Third Party**